Japan–Pakistan relations: 2022 Pakistan floods

+Issues

 Illegal immigration

 In January 2024, 17 Pakistanis entered Japan posing as football players and subsequently disappeared, marking an early instance of using fake sports teams for illegal migration.
 In June 2025, a group of 22 Pakistanis attempting to enter Japan under similar pretenses were detained and deported from Osaka’s Kansai Airport after failing to prove their membership in a football team.
 The case represented the first known organized case of illegal migration from Pakistan to Japan involving forged documents from the Pakistan Football Federation.
 Migrants reportedly paid smugglers $15,000 each to obtain visas through the Japanese Embassy in Islamabad.
 Experts have noted that this method demonstrates increasing sophistication in human smuggling tactics as traditional European routes become more difficult to access.

 Tahir Naeem Malik, a professor at the National University of Modern Languages in Islamabad, stated that Japan has emerged as a new destination for illegal migration from Pakistan due to its "demand for human resources."

+Illegal Mosque Inauguration

+In June 2026, a mosque that was being constructed from October 2024 in Kawagoe, Saitama Prefecture, was scheduled for demolition after there was no application submitted and no permission was granted, with the land-ownership being linked to a Pakistan based company.
+The mosque was reportedly inaugurated by Pakistan Ambassador to Japan Abdul Hameed in April 2026, with the Pakistan Embassy clarifying that the acceptance of invitation was based on the information that all necessary permits were obtained.